 It is possible to discover which fader paths are feeding each of the routing busses by putting the panel into "Interrogate" mode.
-This is done by pressing the INTER button.
+This is done by pressing the INTER button in the Auxiliaries section of the control surface.
 If any of the routing buttons (groups, mains, tracks) are held down, the fader assign buttons of all the paths feeding that buss will remain lit.
 The fader assign buttons of paths which are not feeding the buss will cease to be lit.
 This button can also be used to interrogate mix minus feeds using the BUS button on the Input/Output panel.
+Paths can be added or removed from the bus under interrogation, by selecting or de-selecting their fader assign buttons.